 - Use a firm sleep surface, covered by a fitted sheet, to reduce the risk of SIDS and other sleep-related causes of infant death.
 Firm sleep surfaces can include mattresses in safety-approved* cribs, bassinets, and portable play areas.
 Do not use a car seat, carrier, swing, or similar product as the baby's everyday sleep area.
 Never place babies to sleep on soft surfaces, such as on a couch or sofa, pillows, quilts, sheepskins, or blankets.

-- Your baby should not sleep in an adult bed, on a couch, or on a chair alone, with you, or with anyone else.
-Room sharing—keeping the baby’s sleep area in the same room where you or others sleep—reduces the risk of SIDS and other sleep-related causes of infant death.
-If you bring your baby into your bed to breastfeed, make sure to put him or her back in the separate sleep area in your room, such as a safety-approved crib, bassinet, or portable play area, when you are finished.
+- Room sharing—keeping the baby's sleep area in the same room where you or others sleep—reduces the risk of SIDS and other sleep-related causes of infant death.
+Your baby should not sleep in an adult bed, on a couch, or on a chair alone, with you, or with anyone else.
+If you bring your baby into your bed to feed, make sure to put him or her back in the separate sleep area, such as a safety-approved crib, bassinet, or portable play area, in your room next to where you sleep when you are finished.

 - Keep soft objects, toys, and loose bedding out of your baby's sleep area to reduce the risk of SIDS and other sleep-related causes of infant death.
 Don't use pillows, blankets, quilts, sheepskins, or crib bumpers anywhere in your baby's sleep area.
 Evidence does not support using crib bumpers to prevent injury.
 In fact, crib bumpers can cause serious injuries and even death.
 Keeping them out of baby's sleep area is the best way to avoid these dangers.

 To reduce the risk of SIDS, women should:

 - Get regular health care during pregnancy (prenatal care), and